One person recovering after shooting in Kalamazoo

 KALAMAZOO, Mich.
 (WOOD) — Police are looking for a suspect in connection to a shooting in Kalamazoo Sunday.

-The Kalamazoo Department of Public Safety says officers were called to the 1400 block of East Stockbridge Avenue around 11:30 a.m. for the report of shots fired.
+The Kalamazoo Department of Public Safety says officers were called to East Stockbridge Avenue near March Street around 11:30 a.m. for the report of shots fired.

 A short time later, a victim showed up at the hospital with injuries from a gunshot wound.